digitalocean/container-blueprints/DOKS-wordpress/README.md

 replicaset.apps/wordpress-6f55c9ffbd   1         1         1       23h
 ```

-Verify the PVSs created under the wordpress namespace and associated OpenEBS volume under the openebs namespace:
+Verify the PVCs created under the wordpress namespace and associated OpenEBS volume under the openebs namespace:

 ```console
 kubectl get pvc -A
 ```

-The ouput looks similar to (notice the `RWX` access mode for the wordpress PVC and it's storage class created earlier when configuring the openEBS NFS provisioner):
+The output looks similar to (notice the `RWX` access mode for the wordpress PVC, and the new storage class defined earlier via the openEBS NFS provisioner):

 ```text
 NAMESPACE   NAME                                           STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS       AGE